kantraksel/CzikenCore/USAGE.md

 Valid token unlocks player.

 If an IP failes 3 times, it is banned (added to Minecraft ban list).
-If player is being banned, his token is removed from Player Storage.
+If operator/console bans player, player's token is removed from Player Storage.

 There are several options in config, feel free to change them.